ProtonMail/proton-bridge/doc/importexport.md

 ## Code structure

-More detailed graph of main types used in Import/Export app and connection between them.
+More detailed graph of main types used in Import-Export app and connection between them.

 ```mermaid
 graph TD